project-cemetery/config/README.md

 Also, you can extend helper class `AbstractConfiguration` and implement only `get` and `isDev` methods.

-The following configuration has no any values and always returns empty `Option`.
+The following configuration has no values and always returns empty `Option`.
 ```js

 import { AbstractConfiguration } from '@solid-soda/config'